Structure of quantum measurements implementable with one round of classical communication: Examples

 \section{Examples}

-We now present several applications of our hierarchies to distinct state discrimination tasks and show how they enable a fine-grained analysis with respect to the operational LOCC parameters that would not be possible with previous methods.
+We now present several applications of our hierarchies to distinct state discrimination tasks and show how they enable a fine-grained analysis regarding the operational LOCC parameters that would not be possible with previous methods.
 All computations were performed with a Julia implementation, available in our GitHub repository~\cite{github_repo}.